achinth-b/achinth-b/README.md

 ❤️ who's into ML, ultimate 🥏, hiking through North America, politics, climbing and most importantly, making software with 💖.

- ❗ looking for 2023 full time opportunities in san francisco and new york :)
+ ❗ looking for 2023 full time opportunities in new york :)

 feel free to hit me up! here's my contact details 😊